johnheehaw/GetDataProject/README.md

 Codebook:
 180 observations of 81 variables.
-One row for each activity/subject combination (i.e., 30 subjects with mean measurements for 6 activities each)
+One row for each activity/subject combination (i.e., 30 subjects with mean measurements for 6 activities each).
+Thus, variables 3:81 in the vector of variables in this dataframe are the means for the same variable from the source datasets.

  [1] "activity"
  [2] "subject"